Bartholomewbd/gatsby-portfolio/src/posts/reacthooks.md

 }
 ```

-Can be condensed into :
+Can be changed into :

 ```js
 const fetchUsers = async () => {